Fiberglass Pools: Pros, Cons, and Other Considerations

 Fiberglass pools have a smooth surface

-That non-porous surface --the gelcoat -- is quite smooth, but it's still slip-resistant.
+That non-porous surface --the gelcoat -- is quite smooth, and the surfaces you walk and sit on have a slip-resistant texture.

 If you've ever gotten into the shallow end of a pool and scraped your foot on a rough surface, the gelcoat surface of a fiberglass pool could be perfect for you.